-A study conducted by RTI showed that majority of people had difficulty choosing a comfortable mattress in a showroom setting, so don’t base your decision on a 10 minute test.
-Spend time before the sale researching and trying beds, and look online for owner reviews to see what others have to say about the brand or models you are considering.
+A study conducted by RTI showed that the majority of people had difficulty choosing a comfortable mattress in a showroom setting.
+Moral of the study?
+Don’t base your decision on a 10-minute test.
+Spend time before the sale researching and trying beds.
+Look online for owner reviews to see what others have to say about the brand or models you are considering.

 Warranties should cover the core components of the bed with a coverage period on par with comparable options.
-A 20-year limited warranty is fairly standard for mid-range and higher mattresses of all types, but you want to pay closer attention to the full-coverage terms.
+A 20-year limited warranty is fairly standard for mid-range and higher mattresses of all types.
+But, you want to pay closer attention to the full-coverage terms.
 For spring beds, usually 5-10 years of full coverage is offered on sagging over 1.5″ deep.
 Latex and memory foam beds usually have 10-15 years of full coverage with higher-end brands covering sagging over 0.75″ deep.